top of page

 My connection to our four tracks is personal.
 I attended the Manhattan Center for Science and Mathematics, where I first learned how much confidence it takes for girls to claim space in STEM classrooms.
 Journalism was my first love and remains my career.
 Creative work has shaped me as an author and now guides my move into film and television.
 My foundation in business comes from 10 years in advertising and consumer products across CNN, NBC, Viacom, and a branding and PR firm I founded in 2016.
 I also completed Northeastern University’s five-year business program, which grounded me early in strategy, management, and real-world application through full-time roles at General Electric and Scholastic.

-During that time, I also studied abroad at The American University of Rome, focusing on consumer marketing and global perspectives on media and culture.
+During that time, I studied abroad at The American University of Rome, focusing on consumer marketing and global perspectives on media and culture.
 These tracks reflect the worlds that influenced my path and the worlds I want our girls to enter with preparation and authority.

 That foundation has built the discipline and perspective that guide me.
 In 2020, I graduated at the top of my class at Columbia University Graduate School of Journalism (where I’m now an adjunct professor), earning several awards, including the Pulitzer Traveling Fellowship.
 As an award-winning journalist and the author of a critically acclaimed book, Resist, on the power of young people in American democracy, I’ve spent years telling stories about what young people can do when they’re seen, supported, and believed in.

-Now, Her Climb ensures they don’t just shape the future—they own their place in it.
+Now, Her Climb ensures they don’t just shape the future—they own their place in it."

 bottom of page